hynek/hatch-fancy-pypi-readme/README.md

 ## Motivation

-In the olden days of `setup.py` files, I’ve taken advantage of the fact that I can write Python to have compelling PyPI readmes.
+The main reason for my (past) hesitancy to move away from `setup.py` files is that I like to make my PyPI readmes a lot more than static strings or static files.

 For example [this](https://github.com/python-attrs/attrs/blob/b3dfebe2e10b44437c4f97d788fb5220d790efd0/setup.py#L110-L124) is the code that gave me the PyPI readme for [*attrs* 22.1.0](https://pypi.org/project/attrs/22.1.0/).
-Especially having a summary of the latest changes is something I’ve found users to appreciate.
+Especially having a summary of the *latest* changes is something I’ve found users to appreciate.

-The move away from dynamic `setup.py` files to static `pyproject.toml` configurations is great, but it robbed me of being able to provide this service to my users.
-I’ve been able to add some dynamism using the wonderful [*Cog*](https://nedbatchelder.com/code/cog/), but it’s a bit awkward and shouldn’t be the long-term solution.

-The goal of this plugin is to be able to switch away from `setup.py` without compromising on the user experience and without needing third-party tools for configuration-file templating.
+The goal of this plugin is to be able to switch away from `setup.py` without compromising on the user experience.

 With [*Hatch*] we got a standards-based packaging library that offers exactly the plugin interface I needed.
 Now *you* too can have fancy PyPI readmes – just by adding a few lines of configuration to your `pyproject.toml`.